 This map of the German Empire from 1871 to 1918, taken from Wikimedia Commons, shows Prussia in blue.

-Prussia also benefited from another result of the Congress of Vienna: the creation of a loosely affiliated German Confederation of German-speaking cities and city-states.
-While the Confederation didn’t include Prussia, Prussia competed with its rival, Austria, for influence over the small German states, establishing a trade union with the Confederation states that excluded Austria and allowing Prussia to become the dominant German-speaking state in the region.
+Prussia also benefited from another result of the Congress of Vienna: the German Confederation.
+The loose affiliation of German-speaking city-states didn’t include Prussia, but Prussia exerted its influence over the region.
+Prussia established a trade union with the Confederation states that excluded Austria, allowing Prussia to edge out its rival to become the dominant German-speaking state in the region.

 In addition, historians recognize Prussia as the predecessor to a unified German state.
 Otto Von Bismarck, Prussia’s prime minister, was instrumental in Germany’s creation.
 Seeing an opportunity to expand Prussian influence (and dreaming of a unified German empire), Bismarck seized territory through wars with Denmark and Austria.
 He also declared a new alliance among Prussia and the German states, called the North German Confederation (1867–1871).
 After goading France into war and (quickly winning), Bismark negotiated a unified German Empire in 1871.
 Prussia remained the dominant power in the German Empire until its dissolution in 1918 after World War I.

 Because of Prussia’s prominence in German history, you can often find the same resources for Prussian ancestors as you would for your “German” ancestors.
 We have a number of articles on finding German ancestry, and we offer several books, webinars and digital downloads that can help you dig deeper into your Deutsch heritage.
 You can find a list of online resources specifically for Prussian ancestry on the FamilySearch Wiki.